 Home Construction.
 No land use permits shall be issued for homes to be accessed exclusively by a private road until the private road has been constructed, the as-built plans have been sealed pursuant to paragraph N hereof and the road has been approved by the Township, in accordance with this Section 4.46. *09

 SIGNS.
-Except as hereinafter provided, no sign or other outdoor advertising media shall be erected or maintained on any property in Fife Lake Township that does not comply with the setback regulations for the Zoning District involved.
+Except as hereinafter provided, no sign or other outdoor advertising media shall be erected or maintained on any property in Fife Lake Township that does not comply with the setback regulations for the Zoning District involvedGeneral Standards.

-General Standards.

 Exempt Signs.
 The requirements of this section shall not apply to the following signs: